 Liquid Liquid Coalescer Separators are two stage units and utilize coalescing cartridges and separator cartridges for the separation of two immiscible liquids

-The first stage cartridges coalesce tiny droplets of dispersed water, enlarging them enough for most to settle to the bottom of the vessel by gravity.
+The WCT6--R Series first stage coalescing cartridges coalesce tiny droplets of dispersed water, enlarging them enough for most to settle to the bottom of the vessel by gravity.
 Ultra-fine solids are captured in these cartridges and are removed with the cartridge change-outs.
-The liquid flow moves through each coalescer cartridge from the inside out, and therefore less surface area is available with which to retain solids.
+The liquid flow moves through each coalescing cartridge from inside to outside, and therefore less surface area is available with which to retain solids.
 If heavy particulate loading is expected, a filtration unit such as a Type 61V Liquid Filter should be installed upstream of the Liquid Liquid Coalescer Separator so as to extend the time between cartridge change-outs.

-The second stage cartridges separate any remaining water droplets.
+The WCT6--S Series second stage separator cartridges separate any remaining water droplets from the continuous phase liquid flow.
 The treated cellulose pleated cartridge media is hydrophobic, allowing oil to pass through while repelling water.
 These separator cartridges are available in 5 and 25 micron designs.